dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 	<p align="center"><img src="images/sptreefinal.png" alt="sptreefinal" width=900"></p>

-	How does this compares with the 4-locus ASTRAL tree we did in the ASTRAL tutorial
+	#### How does this compare with the 4-locus ASTRAL tree we did in the ASTRAL tutorial

-* Now we can infer a concatened tree with IQ-Tree
+* Now we can infer a concatenated tree with IQ-Tree

-	First we need to concatened the clean alignments.
+	First, we need to concatenate the clean alignments.
 The alignments are in the same directory as before `/data_tmp/$USERNAME/output/04_analyses/05_MO_fasta_files`

-	To concatenate the alignments and create the partition file you will need the script `/data_tmp/$USERNAME/script/concatenate_matrices_phyx.py`
+	To concatenate the alignments and create the partition file, you will need the script `/data_tmp/$USERNAME/script/concatenate_matrices_phyx.py`

 		python /data_tmp/$USERNAME/script/concatenate_matrices_phyx.py